 Survey Background 2

-Survey Background Key Findings 2
+Survey Background 2

 Texas Business Preparedness 4

 Impact of Pandemic on Rusinesses 5

 Strategies to Minimize Impact of COVID-19 on Business 7

-Financial Impact of the Pandemic.
-8
+Financial Impact of the Pandemic 8

 Strategies to Minimize Impact of COVID-19 on Employees 13

 Remote Work 16

-Changes to Sick, Paid Time-Off or Leave Policies 19
+Changes to Sick Paid Time-Off or Leave Policies 19

 Importance of Employment Applicant Qualifications 20

-Profile of Surveyed Businesses 22
+Profile of Surveyed BusinessesAppendix A. Survey Methods 22

-Profile of Surveyed Businesses Appendix A. Survey Methods 26
+Appendix A. Survey Methods 26

-Appendix B: Frequency of Responses to All Questions
+Appendix B: Frequency of Responses to All Questions 30

 Appendix C: Verbatim Responses to Open-Ended Questions 62

 Appendix D: Survey Results by Region 85